MicrosoftDocs/azure-docs/articles/virtual-network/virtual-network-test-latency.md

 # Test network latency between Azure VMs

-This article describes how to test network latency between Azure virtual machines (VMs) by using the publicly-available tools [Latte](https://github.com/microsoft/latte) for Windows or [SockPerf](https://github.com/mellanox/sockperf) for Linux.
+This article describes how to test network latency between Azure virtual machines (VMs) by using the publicly available tools [Latte](https://github.com/microsoft/latte) for Windows or [SockPerf](https://github.com/mellanox/sockperf) for Linux.

 For the most accurate results, you should measure VM network latency with a tool that's designed for the task and excludes other types of latency, such as application latency.
-Latte and SockPerf provide the most relevant network latency results by focusing on Transmission Control Protocol [TCP] and User Datagram Protocol [UDP] traffic.
+Latte and SockPerf provide the most relevant network latency results by focusing on Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) traffic.
 Most applications use these protocols, and they have the greatest effect on application performance.

 Many other common network latency test tools, such as Ping, don't measure the type of network traffic that's used in real workloads.
 These tools use Internet Control Message Protocol (ICMP), which most applications don't use, and which can be treated differently from application traffic.
 These test results might not apply to workloads that use TCP and UDP.